HKAMUSINSKI/ABAP101/README.md

 # ABAP101

-SCR folder contain solution for ABAP101 book excersies.
+SRC folder contain solution for ABAP101 book excersies.
 There are realy simple applications.
 This book has 4 main goals:
 -Learn how to use Data Types and Data Objects
 -Create executable programs using imperative logic -Split program into many Form Routines